Genetic Information Nondiscrimination Act (GINA)

 Under GINA employers cannot:

-- use a person’s genetic information in decisions about hiring, firing, job assignments, or promotions
+- use a person’s genetic information in decisions about hiring, firing, job assignments, pay or promotions

-- request, require, or purchase genetic information about an employee or family member
+- require disclosure of genetic information about an employee or family member

 Types of Genetic Information Protected by GINA